Saffron Walden Orchestral Society

 Richard has played for and conducted both the Bedford Town Band and the City of Cambridge Brass Band, and is also active as a pianist and accompanist.
 He has played concertos on the trumpet and the piano with various orchestras and bands, including the Gregson Trumpet Concerto with the Milton Keynes Sinfonia and the Ravel Piano Concerto in G with the Dartington Symphony Orchestra.
 Richard was conductor of the Huntingdonshire Philharmonic Orchestra for their 2005/6 season and has conducted several concerts for the Cambridge Orchestra.

-Following two successful concerts with the Uttlesforde Orchestra during 2007/8 he was appointed their Principal Conductor from the start of the 2008/9 season.
-In 2009 Richard was also invited to become musical director of the newly-formed Cambridge Symphonic Winds.
+Following two successful concerts with the Uttlesforde Orchestra (now SWSO) during 2007/8 he was appointed their Principal Conductor from the start of the 2008/9 season.
+In 2009, Richard was also invited to become musical director of the newly formed Cambridge Symphonic Winds.

 Leader – Sarah James